codecleveland/manifesto/README.md

 4.)
 If I have to go to X once again to see the same meetup speaking on Y where I know Z will all be there I'll need to pinch myself to make sure I'm not in the twilight zone

-There's this sort rigid backbone based on what I can only label as "how things have been done" But, I wasn't around for Burning River Dev days so I could be missing something
+There's this sort rigid backbone based on what I can only label as "how things have been done"